KenSciResearch/fairMLHealth/README.md

 # fairMLHealth
-Tools and tutorials for evaluating bias in healthcare machine learning.
+Tools and tutorials fairness evaluation in healthcare machine learning.

 ## New in Version 1.0.0!
 We reorganized the library to make things more intuitive and added some useful capabilities: